 The Upside: Crowds start to diminish, warm weather

 The Downside: Still a chance of rain early in the season, starts to get cloudy

 Crowds At Ginnie Springs

-On the weekends in summer and on holidays, Ginnie Springs can get quite busy!
+On the weekends in summer and on holidays, Ginnie Springs in Florida can get quite busy!

 That being said, if you want to camp at Ginnie Springs, you should make your reservation in advance, especially during the summer!

 Drinking is allowed and on weekends, especially Saturdays in summer, it can be busy.

 For the least crowds, go during the off-season or shoulder season such as October or April.
 Otherwise, just go in with an open mind!